wn-doolittle/caliper-spec/caliper.md

 <a name="assessmentEvent" />

-### AssessmentEvent
+### 7.3 AssessmentEvent
-The AssessmentEvent models learner interactions with assessments instruments such as online tests or quizzes.
+The Caliper AssessmentEvent models learner interactions with assessments instruments such as online tests or quizzes.
 AssessmentEvent inherits all the properties and requirements defined for Event, its superclass.

 #### Supported actions
 [started](#started), [paused](#paused), [restarted](#restarted), [submitted](#submitted)